 • A supporting letter will be required from your head of department/supervisor who will need to provide evidence of their Genetics Society membership

 •These grants are open both to those with a UK base wishing to undertake fieldwork outwith the UK and to non-UK-based students wishing to undertake fieldwork in the UK.
-We regret that we cannot consider applications from bases outside the UK for fields studies outside the UK.
+We regret that we cannot consider applications from bases outside the UK for field studies outside the UK.

 How to apply: